edwardlavender/fvcom.tbx/README.md

   - `summarise2dfield()` - compute statistical summaries of
-    environmental conditions across a WeStCOMS layer (through time for a given WeStCOMS file if applicable);
+    environmental conditions across a WeStCOMS layer (through time for a given WeStCOMS file, if applicable);
   - `plot2dfield()` - visualise environmental conditions across a
     WeStCOMS layer through space at a specified point in time;
   - `explore.WeStCOMS()` - implement `summarise2dfield()` and